Decades of data. Ten time-tested principles

 Best Practices Shaped by Continual Research Makes Serving Adult Learners a Little Easier

 The Principles are not prescriptive.
 Rather, they offer a framework for the kind of institutional policies, programs, services, processes, and capacity building that support adult learners.
 This fosters flexibility and innovation in response to shifts in education and employment landscapes.
 The Principles themselves have been adjusted periodically and continue to evolve to remain oriented on the most decisive factors in supporting adult learner recruitment, retention, and success.

 A Blueprint for Meeting Adult Learners Where They Are

-Today, the Principles inform the technical assistance and consulting CAEL offers to schools and systems.
-And they are the foundation for Adult Learner 360, a diagnostic tool and consulting solution that taps the voices of adult learners themselves and collects the latest and most relevant data to help institutions improve their effectiveness in serving adult learners.
+Today, the Principles inform the technical assistance and initiative and program support CAEL offers to schools and systems.
+And they are the foundation for Adult Learner 360TM, a diagnostic tool that taps the voices of adult learners themselves and collects the latest and most relevant data to help institutions improve their effectiveness in serving adult learners.

 Each of the Principles has value on its own, but true impact is achieved when institutions implement them in an integrated and comprehensive strategy that puts the adult learner at the center.
 Contact us today to learn more and for help putting the Ten Principles into practice.